io-aero/io-docker-shared/docker_images/io_aero-dev/README.md

 ##### Parameter

-- **container_name** - the mandatory container identification, that is a UUID long identifier, an UUID short identifier or a previously given name
+- **container_name** - the mandatory container identification, that is an UUID long identifier, an UUID short identifier or a previously given name

 Detailed documentation for the command `docker start` can be found [here](https://docs.docker.com/engine/reference/commandline/start/).